I have a long-standing interest in

-The absurdity of this process is mind-boggling, and it absolutely no added value of any kind: neither for authors, nor for reviewers, nor for publishing, nor for readers.
+The absurdity of this process is mind-boggling, and it has absolutely no added value of any kind: neither for authors, nor for reviewers, nor for publishing, nor for readers.
 My only explanation is that it is, in fact, a purely symbolic exercise, a tribal ritual, if you want, to demonstrate the “digitality” of the “digital humanities.”
-As I have pointed out in an earlier post (The Digital Age, in German), “digital” here is merely a synonym for “modern.”
+As I have pointed out in an earlier post (The Digital Age, in German; The Digital Age (English remix)), “digital” here is merely a synonym for “modern.”

 - The Zeitschrift für digitale Geisteswissenschaften uses a similar process: the master format is TEI (which you can even download for published articles!), but for submissions it says:

 Bitte reichen Sie Ihren Text als Text-Dokument ein.
 Mögliche Datei-Formate sind *.doc / *.docx, *.rtf oder *.odt.